 Likewise, there is no limit on types of schools – local, international, public, private, religious, and schools abroad following a home country curriculum are all welcome.

-Students are only allowed to compete at one Regional Bee in Asia this year, but they do not have to compete in the country their school is in; there is no geographic limit in that sense.
+Students may compete at up to two Regional Bees in Asia for the 2014-2015 school year, but they do not have to compete in the country their school is in; there is no geographic limit in that sense.

 At all History Bees, in the Junior Varsity and Varsity divisions, there are three preliminary rounds of 30 questions each.
 In the middle school division these rounds have 25 questions.
 In each round, you’ll be in a room with 5-10 students.
 Usually, it’s 6 or 7.
 Depending on how many students are competing, the 2, 5, or 10 highest scorers from the combined preliminary rounds in each division then compete in the final rounds.
 The three divisions are kept entirely separate – there is no crossover, including in the final rounds.
 Each round takes about 20-30 minutes to complete, including the finals.